Joystream/community-repo/working-groups/storage-group/leader/Proposals/Salary_cal.md

   - %BANDWIDTH_MULTIPLIER
   - %UPPER_STORAGE_LIMIT
 - Salary changes should be approved by two councils.
 - Salary changes take effect at the next council period after council approval.
+- All changes to the the salary must not exceed 25% of the current salary in Joy.

 ## Advantages
 - Focus on deliverables and group added value to the DAO